Audit Methodology

 Cannot verify what is in the bottle

 Label fraud and underdosing are documented problems in the supplement industry.
 We flag brands with known quality issues, but we cannot test your product.
-Third-party certification (NSF, Informed Sport) is the only real-world verification — we note which brands have it.
+Third-party certification (NSF, Informed Sport) is the only real-world verification, and we note which brands have it.

 Individual genetic variation is not modeled